 This policy governs and establishes the Separation of Employment through resignation, retirement, involuntary for cause, or other separation of College personnel and the Exit Process whenever a regular status employee terminates employment with the College.

 This policy applies to all College employees, except for contract employees whose contracts specifically provide for resignation, retirement, or whose contracts expire and are not subject to an expectation of renewal or notice of termination, and except for temporary employees whose employment expires without notice.

 This policy explains the requirements employees and SFCC must follow to complete resignation of employment with the College, retirement, or other separation from the college, other than through a reduction in force, which is covered in Policy 4-40 Reduction in Force.
 In accordance with the Exit Process, information collected through employee exit interviews may be used for research purposes, documentation, identifying potential problem areas, and to improve personnel practices and overall work environment.

-- Retirement refers to the election of an employee to receive retirement benefits for which the employee is eligible under the New Mexico Educational Retirement Act (ERA) or an alternative retirement plan (ARP).
+The election of an employee to receive retirement benefits for which the employee is eligible under the New Mexico Educational Retirement Act (ERA) or an alternative retirement plan (ARP)

 - The College requires written advanced notice from employees who plan to resign from their employment as follows: